 Lessons for 2019

 Happy New Year!
 It’s already the second week of 2019 and I’m sure many of us are back at work.
 Well, I am.
-And with a new year comes resolutions, personal or professional goals or a list of things you want to achieve.
-After reflecting much of what 2018 was like, holistically, I prefer learning from some of the lessons that took place and implementing into 2019.
+And with a new year comes resolutions, personal or professional goals, or a list of things you want to achieve.
+After reflecting much of what 2018 was like, holistically, I prefer learning from some of the lessons that took place and implementing it into 2019.

 Love who you are

 We all human beings and we all have our flaws but it’s important to take care of ourselves.
 Most importantly, just to love who you are as a person.
 It might sound uncanny but not having self-love can ultimately destroy your self-esteem and the people you surround yourself with.
 You deserve happiness; no matter what shape or form it comes in so learn to accept yourself for who you are and embrace it.
 Remember, there’s no one like you out there in the world.
 Be who you are and own it.
-It does take time and it took me awhile to love me for me so go at your own pace.
+It does take time and it took me a while to love me for me to go at your own pace.

 Say No more often